StudSec/pwncrates/README.md

 ```
 This will start pwncrates on `http://localhost:5000/`

+If you want to have email and oauth functionality you need to configure `config.json`

 ## Development
 For development, you likely want to rapidly redeploy the docker
 instance.
 For that you may use the following three commands.